A-0 System

-The A-0 system (Arithmetic Language version 0), written by Grace Murray Hopper in 1951 and 1952 for the UNIVAC I, was an early compiler related tool developed for electronic computers.
-The A-0 functioned more as a loader or linker than the modern notion of a compiler.
+The A-0 system (Arithmetic Language version 0) was an early compiler-related tool developed for electronic computers, written by Grace Murray Hopper in 1951 and 1952 originally for the UNIVAC I. The A-0 functioned more as a loader or linker than the modern notion of a compiler.
 A program was specified as a sequence of subroutines and its arguments.
 The subroutines were identified by a numeric code and the arguments to the subroutines were written directly after each subroutine code.
 The A-0 system converted the specification into machine code that could be fed into the computer a second time to execute the said program.